Make-School-Courses/CS-2.1-Trees-Sorting/ReadMe.md

 **Course Credits**: 3 units | 37.5 Seat Hours | 75 Total Hours

-**Assignment Submission**

-All projects, articles, and quizzes will be submitted via the course page on Gradescope.
+**Assignment Submission**: All projects, articles, and quizzes will be submitted via the course page on Gradescope.

 ## Schedule